aws/aws-iot-device-sdk-java-v2/documents/MIGRATION_GUIDE.md

 *on disconnect* (the same as *on connection closed* in the v1 SDK), *on stopped*, and *on attempting connect*.
 Enabling lifecycle events is mandatory in the v2 SDK.

-For more information, refer to the [MQTT 5 user guide](https://github.com/aws/aws-iot-device-sdk-java-v2/blob/main/documents/MQTT5_Userguide.md#how-to-create-a-mqtt5-client).
+For more information, refer to the [MQTT5 user guide](https://github.com/aws/aws-iot-device-sdk-java-v2/blob/main/documents/MQTT5_Userguide.md#how-to-create-a-mqtt5-client).

 #### Example of setting lifecycle events in the v1 SDK